Skip to main content

 1. In the Enterprise h2oGPTe navigation menu, click Chats.

-The Chat settings tab includes the following settings:
+The Documents tab includes the following settings:

-LLM to use
+Collection to use

 This setting lets you choose the Large Language Model (LLM) to generate responses.

-Generation approach (RAG type to use)
+Generation approach

 This setting lets you select the generation approach for responses.
 Enterprise h2oGPTe provides various methods to generate responses: